-The East Hampshire District Council (EHDC) Community Infrastructure Levy (CIL) calculator has been developed by officers to assist developers and homeowners in calculating an indicative charge for CIL.
+The EHDC Community Infrastructure Levy (CIL) calculator has been developed by officers to assist developers and homeowners in calculating an indicative charge for CIL.

-It is not intended to provide a definitive answer; this will be calculated by EHDC officers when the application is submitted for approval or prior approval.
+It is not intended to provide a definitive answer, this will be calculated by EHDC officers when the application is submitted.

 EHDC’s CIL does not apply to the part of the district within the South Downs National Park (SDNP).